Bing Search API wrapper for PHP

 The Wrapper

 There are 37 methods in the wrapper and the vast majority of those are housekeeping methods like getters and setters.
-The heart of the wrapper is the search() method.
+The heart of the wrapper is the search()

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 | /** * Attempts to execute the currently-specified search * * @return string The results from the query * @throws Msft_Bing_Search_Exception */ public function search() { if (empty($this->appid)) { throw new Msft_Bing_Search_Exception('Empty AppId'); } if (empty($this->sources)) { $this->sources[]='web'; } $this->url = $this->buildUrl(); if ($stream = @fopen($this->url, 'r')) { $output = stream_get_contents($stream); fClose($stream); } else { throw new Msft_Bing_Search_Exception('Problem opening stream'); } // print all the page starting at the offset 10 return $output; } // public function search() |